andand/DEGEPRIME/README.md

 -d should be a possible degeneracy, i.e. 1, 2, 3, 4, 6, 8, 9, 12, and so forth (or more generally a number > 0 that can be expressed as 2^i * 3^j, where i and j are integers or 0).

-There are some additional optional parameters.
-To view them:

- perl DegePrime.pl -h

 The output_file will be a tab-separated text file that includes the following columns: